-When I say new managers, I mean young and inexperienced, but eager to make the right impression and take advantage of new opportunities.
-The downside to this enthusiasm was that their soft skills were lacking and we needed to get them up to speed, and we needed to do this fast!
+When I say new managers, I mean young and inexperienced.
+But eager to make the right impression and take advantage of new opportunities.
+The downside to this enthusiasm was that their soft skills were lacking and we needed to get them up to speed.
+And we needed to do this fast!

-There were many things I wanted to go through with the team but I wanted to start with them as people first – their style, how they want to be viewed as leaders and their personal brand.
+There were many things I wanted to go through with the team but I wanted to start with them as people first.
+Their style, how they want to be viewed as leaders and their personal brand.
 This confused them, after all, what does Personal Brand have to do with being a good leader?
 The answer is EVERYTHING!

 Personal branding is essentially the ongoing process of establishing a prescribed image or impression in the mind of others about an individual, group, or organization (Creating Your Personal Brand – Los Ellis 2009)

 In basic terms, this means: What is it that you want people to think of when they think of you?
 Is it your expertise in a subject manner?
-Is it the way you treat your staff or your communication style?
+Or it the way you treat your staff or your communication style?
 Is it your confidence?
 Are there general qualities you want to be linked to you and your brand?

 Whether you are managing and/or working with teams or meeting someone for the first time, first impressions count and are formed within 7 to 17 seconds of the initial meeting!
 So your style, confidence, body language, and speech are all vital to making a good first impression.